It’s easy to get snowed under by the jargon. Here’s a quick run-through of the terminology you might come across:

 Public Switched Telephone Network.
 This encompasses analogue telephone lines typically located within domestic homes and business premises using copper wire; older ADSL internet services are also delivered using these lines.
 All PSTN services are due to be terminated globally before the end of 2025, and replaced by cloud communication platforms such as SIP.

-Unplugging or turning off the power to a device.
+Unplugging or turning off the power to a device, before reconnecting to power up again.

 A facility in some CTI where a call arrives at a user’s desktop and the caller’s details are automatically retrieved from a database to ‘pop up’ on the recipient’s screen.